ckuijjer/expatcinema.com/README.md

 # Expat Cinema

-Cloud and Web deploy should be handled by GitHub Actions
+Cloud and Web deploy is handled by GitHub Actions

 - `cd cloud; yarn deploy` to deploy the lambda functions -- now handled by GitHub Actions
 - `cd cloud; yarn start` to manually run the scrapers